Training Psychiatric Mental Health Nurse Practitioners — Fact Sheet

 - The 9- to 12-month, 30-unit program includes 500 hours of supervised clinical training in facilities such as hospitals, Federally Qualified Health Centers, prisons and jails, schools, university student health centers, Department of Veterans Affairs facilities, and drug and alcohol treatment centers in urban and rural communities.
 These sites are currently being identified.

-- Forty students will be recruited to join the program initially, and an additional 65 students will be recruited each year for the following four years.
+- Thirty-eight students are currently enrolled in the first year of the program, and an additional 65 students will be recruited each year for the following four years.

 - The program is intended to be self-supporting.